If you thought preparing to be a father was daunting, then being a dad in the delivery room is off the charts!

 I didn’t say a word during labor.
 There is no need to draw attention to what you are going through.

 It is best to do this ahead of time to be prepared for the big day.

-If you will be in the hospital a few weeks before for a scan, or a check-up, take a look around and get to know where the key locations are.
+If you will be in the hospital a few weeks before for a scan or a check-up, look around and get to know the key locations.
 Such as:

 - Vending Machines

 - Labor And Delivery Rooms

 What are pain relief options?

 Speak to the midwife about the kinds of pain relief that mom has the option for.

 If this is a c-section, you will already have that covered, but a few more options can help your partner control pain during labor and delivery.